augvislab/elliptecstage/README.md

 # Connect to the stage
 stage = elliptecstage.ElloStage()

-# One need to change motor parameters
+# One needs to change motor parameters
 stage.initialize_motor() # Default values are set

 # initialize the position